Multi-vari charts help you to identify sources of variation. Use these charts to see within piece, piece to piece, and time to time variations.

 Six Sigma Green Belt Certification Multi-Vari Study, Multi-Vari Charts Questions:

-Question: In an “X” Sifting exercises a Belt will use a(n) _______________ to assist in isolating families of variation that may exist within a subgroup, between subgroups or vary over time.
+Question: In an “X” Sifting exercise, a Belt will use a(n) _______________ to assist in isolating families of variation that may exist within a subgroup, between subgroups, or vary over time.

 (A) Multi – Vari Chart